s3664099/ComputerBattleGamesPython/readme.md

 ## Games

+**Robot Missile**
+This game generates a random number that equates to a letter of the alphabet.
+The player then must guess the letter, and if the guess is incorrect, the game will check where the guess is in relation to the letter and provide a hint.

 **Robot Invaders**

 This game will flash a character up on the screen, and the player is supposed to reproduce that character